Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Subsequent to these expert statements, the parties may, and normally do, exchange further pleadings with the court.

-Depending on the complexity of the case, oral hearings usually take place 18 to 36 months from the date on which the writ of summons was filed.
+Depending on the complexity of the case, the oral hearing usually takes place 18 to 36 months from the date on which the writ of summons was filed.

 In Danish patent cases, the general principle of free evaluation of evidence applies.
 The plaintiff must provide evidence for its claims (eg, regarding the patent infringement or patent invalidity).
-If evidence for the claims is likely to be destroyed, a procedure securing such evidence or parts thereof can be applied on request from a party.
+If evidence is likely to be destroyed by one party, a procedure securing such evidence or parts thereof can be applied on request from the other party or parties.
 Technical evidence may be produced by submitting technical literature, but the actual technical evidence is produced by way of statements from court-appointed experts.